 Tout ce qui va revient

-After introducing Je suis un autre (2012) and Au sein des plus raides vertus (2014), choreographer Catherine Gaudet returns to La Chapelle with Tout ce qui va revient, a trilogy of powerful solos to be performed by Clara Furey, Louise Bédard and Jolyane Langlois.
+After presenting Je suis un autre (2012) and Au sein des plus raides vertus (2014), choreographer Catherine Gaudet returns to La Chapelle with Tout ce qui va revient, a powerful trilogy of solos from her repertoire, which will be interpreted by Clara Furey, Louise Bédard and Sarah Dell'Ava.
+These three solos are about her ambivalent love/hate relationship to performance.
+The desire to please and at the same time an angry resentment towards the spectator who looks, waits, hopes to be bewitched, who scrutinizes and watches the enchantment like a flaw.

 - Catherine Gaudet